CarletonComputerScienceSociety/volunteers/.github/ISSUE_TEMPLATE/08-send-email.md

 ---
-name: Send Email
+name: Send or Draft Email
-about: Send an email
+about: Send or draft an email
 title: ''
 labels: 'email'
 assignees: ''